Friday, 8 August 2025

 Ø Meaningful photos, videos or audio clips that help tell your story

-Ø Links to websites, other social media sites, and organizations you feel advance your brand story
+Ø Links to websites, other social media sites, and organizations you feel advance your story

 To wrap it up, the one word that should guide everything you choose to include in your profile is, "RELEVANCE!"
 In other words, why should anyone care?
 To amuse yourself, count the number of times I've used the word in this post.
 It's relevant!